Chapter 29 : Hate

-When I was a kid, I never had an interest in those doll babies with their fake bottles and diapers.
-I rather preferred my collection of rare and precious rocks.
+To illustrate my point: when I was young, I never had an interest in those doll babies with their fake bottles and diapers.
+I rather preferred my collection of rare and precious gemstones.

 This, coincidentally, did not make me all-too-popular on the playground.

 Especially when, during one fateful recess, I accidentally stepped on a My Precious Angel baby doll that belonged to Chrissy Madison, the Queen of First Grade, in an attempt to snatch what looked like a chip of quartz out of the sandbox.
 This earned me the wrath of Chrissy and her league of six-year-old minions for the rest of my career at St. John’s Elementary, and from then on, I was permanently branded as a ‘freak’ and a ‘nerd.’

 Oh, and that piece of quartz I had jeopardized my childhood social life for?
 Turned out to be a condom wrapper.

 This anecdote, now that I think about it, could actually be a pretty accurate metaphor for my entire life.